Skip to content

 Limitations & Future Work

-• Relies on high-quality UV unwrapping.
+• Highly dependent on high-quality UV unwrapping.

 Rating

-• Novelty: ⭐⭐⭐⭐ The combination of dual distillation and Instance Cross-Attention is innovative.
+• Novelty: ⭐⭐⭐⭐ The combination of dual-distillation and Instance Cross-Attention is innovative.